 SLIMM has benefited from the UB Faculty of Philology's infrastructure for most of its sessions, which have taken place in its venues.
 Not all its sessions have had the same audience attendance, nor were there the same number of meetings throughout all its years of existence; the minimal requirements for it to exist, however, have always been met.
 For the last thirty years, SLIMM has gradually become a landmark for Medieval and Modern Catalan literature studies.
 This anniversary suggests that it has many more years ahead, as it will keep gathering vocational Early Literature scholars keen on amiable discussions and learning one from another, that is to say, producing what is nowadays called the transfer of knowledge in a context of excellence.

-On the twentieth anniversary SLIMM became visible in internet with its first website and acquired created the institutional logo.
+On the twentieth anniversary SLIMM became visible in internet with its first website and the institutional logo SLIMM was created.